 Why Do Christians Celebrate Good Friday and Easter

 Many Christian denominations observe Lent, the period of six weeks leading up to Good Friday when they prepare themselves through prayer and fasting.
-During ancient times, orthodox churches are believed to have abstained from eggs during Lent.
+During ancient times, orthodox churches were believed to have abstained from eggs during Lent.
 The only way to keep the fresh eggs gathered from the hens from being wasted was to boil or roast them, to be eaten when it was time to breakfast.

 Eggs boiled with flowers take on their hue, bringing the colours of spring into the home, and so the custom of egg decorating began.
 Later on, Chocolate eggs appeared in France and Germany from the 19th century.